 Dabur has always portrayed Indian women in a very traditional way.
 To make a breakthrough and rebrand, the campaign `Brave and Beautiful` came up.
 It showed various women fighting with cancer in a 4 minute-ad campaign.
 The entire Idea behind this campaign stood for modern day women along with praising the strength of a woman.
 The video became an instant hit and got more than 3 million views on the very first day.

 Rebranding needs a lot of research to tweak the right vibe to attract the right tribe.
 This means it never happens overnight, as one would always love to imagine a brand that makes them nostalgic and reminds them of old times.
 So the trick here is to rebuild the brand around its old fame and name, but, with a new twist to attract the millennial customers along with maintaining the old and loyal ones.
 While doing a rebranding, make sure that it does not hit your own back like a rocket and do your homework accordingly.
-If you are too lazy and you do not actually want to do homework, there are a lot of marketing consultants in Delhi, that can do the trick for you.
+If you are too lazy and you do not actually want to do homework, there are a lot of that can do the trick for you.